CiNA STATISTICS (2017-2021) — UPDATED ON CiNA*EXPLORER 5/30/2024

-Produced annually, the CiNA report provides the most current cancer incidence and mortality statistics for the United States and Canada.
+Produced annually, the Cancer in North America (CiNA) statistics provides the most current cancer incidence, mortality, survival and prevalence statistics for the United States and Canada.
+On-line queries of current CiNA statistics visualizations and maps are available through CiNA*Explorer and NAACCR maps.

 Executive Summary